 |Freshman Priority Application Deadline (for Spring Semester)||October 1||November 1|

-*All freshman applicants who apply to Mason by 11:59 pm EST on November 1 will automatically be considered for merit-based scholarships and our non-binding, Early Action decision.
+*All freshman applicants who apply to Mason by 11:59 pm EST on November 1 (extended to November 15) will automatically be considered for merit-based scholarships and our non-binding, Early Action decision.

 Freshman General Admission Requirements

 The following factors are evaluated in the decision process: